 Child support payments are treated very differently than alimony payments for tax purposes, so be sure that the payments you are treating as alimony are not tied to any type of child support.
 Similarly, the division of marital property is not tax deductible, so those payments must be kept separate as well.

 In general, the payor of alimony will deduct the alimony payment on his or her tax return, which is balanced by the recipient of the money reporting the alimony received as taxable income.

 When alimony is awarded to a spouse, it is usually because that spouse has less income than the other spouse.
 For tax purposes, a person with a higher income benefits from being able to make tax deductions because it reduces the amount of taxes that they owe.
 If alimony payments are tax deductible, the paying spouse will lower his or her tax bill.
 On the other hand, the recipient of the alimony typically has a lower income and the addition of the alimony payments does not increase the taxes owed significantly, although the taxes due will usually increase.

 Since the tax implications of a divorce are unique to each person, you should speak with the Law Offices of Peter Van Aulen.
-Call (201) 845-7400 for a free consultation.Sources
+Call (201) 845-7400 for a free 30 minute in office consultation.Sources

 IRS Publication 17 – Alimony